computationalstylistics/stylo/README.md

 ### Installing from a local file

-download the package from **here**; save the file anywhere on your computer where you will be able to find it; launch R; set working directory to the folder where the downloaded file is:
+Download the package from **here**; save the file anywhere on your computer where you will be able to find it; launch R; set working directory to the folder where the downloaded file is (please keep it mind that the slashes might look different in different operating systems):

 ```
 setwd("i/hope/i/can/remember/where/it/was/")